mxn42/rsschool-cv/en/cv.md

 <a data-toc-label="About" data-toc-icon="bx-message-square-detail"></a>
 \
-My overall experience of more than 20 years, I have worked at Zodiac Systems, Quest Software (Dell), and JetBrains.
+My overall experience of more than 20 years, I have worked at Zodiac Systems (now part of Orion Innovation), Quest Software (Dell), and JetBrains.
 My current expertise is in the JavaScript stack.
 I hold a master’s degree in Math and CS from Moscow Pedagogical State University.

+I'm deeply into JavaScript, and more I'm a JS fun.
+I have experience with other languages, including Python, and I'm sure JavaScript is the best.

 I love spending time with my family, also I enjoy traveling, hiking, canoeing, and playing board games.